Last Updated on

-I try to eat a low-carb diet when I’m at home and I can do so quite successfully.
-However, it is extremely difficult to do when you are traveling.
-It is especially hard to do when flying as no airline that I know of offers a low carbohydrate option for meals.
+I try to eat a low-carb, keto diet when I’m at home and I can do so quite successfully.
+However, going keto while traveling is extremely difficult.
+It’s especially hard to do when flying as no airline that I know of offers a low carbohydrate option for meals.

 The reason, as far as I can tell, has to do with cost.
 Proteins cost more than carbohydrates.
 Both meat and green vegetables are more expensive than grains and potatoes.
-Even meals which you might think would be low-carb usually aren’t low-carb once you look closely
+Even meals you might think would be keto-friendly usually aren’t low-carb once you look closely

 I’ll be going through many of the meal options available on flights and explain why they don’t cut it as a low carbohydrate option for those on a keto diet while traveling.
-I’ll also be giving my tips and suggestings for keeping to a low carb diet when you have to fly.
+I’ll also be giving my tips and suggestions for keeping to a low carb diet when you have to travel.

 Airline Meal Options

 You’d think that a gluten-free meal would be a good keto option while traveling.
 No bread and no pasta is probably going to be low carb, right?
 Nope.
 Most gluten free meals I’ve had on flights just replace wheat products with rice products.
 Your bread is now a rice cracker, and your pasta is now a bed of rice.
 Gluten-free meals are not a good low carb option on flights for keto travelers.